Bivouac announces the 11 projects selected for its exhibition.

-Bivouac is a public event that will take place on the La Rasude site from 4 to 27 June 2021.
-Eight artists and architects will create installations inspired by the potential of the site, its constraints and possible uses.
+Bivouac is a public event that will take place on the La Rasude in Lausanne.
+Eleven artists and architects’ projects will be created, inspired by the potential of the site, its constraints and possible uses.
 The people of Lausanne will be invited to discover the works exhibited through an itinerary that will take them, accompanied by guides, to explore the site, which has until now been closed to the public.
-Temporary footbridges will link the different areas of La Rasude, from the roof to the basement.

 From March onwards, several collaborations will take shape around BIVOUAC, with the EPFL’s ALICE architecture studio, the Haute école d’art du Valais, La Manufacture school of performing arts in Lausanne and groups of artists and architects active in the region.
 All these creative energies will have room to express themselves and to exchange, both between themselves and with the public, during this temporary Bivouac.